IRSC-WFU/panoptic-pipeline/README.md

 4. Run `utils/split.py` to create a train-val-test split on the dataset.
 5. Run `bash utils/link.sh` to generate important JSON files, move them, and symlink the generated data.
 6. Run `bash UPSNET/init_dataset.sh`.
 7. Run `bash slurm/panoptic.slurm` to train the model.
-Please be sure to modify `CUDA_VISIBLE_DEVICES` and the shapes config file in `panoptic-pipelines/experiments` to reflect your system.
+Please be sure to modify `CUDA_VISIBLE_DEVICES` and the mining config file in `panoptic-pipelines/experiments` to reflect your system.
 8. Run `bash slurm/panoptic_test.slurm` to train the model.
-Please be sure to modify `CUDA_VISIBLE_DEVICES` and the shapes config file in `panoptic-pipelines/experiments` to reflect your system.
+Please be sure to modify `CUDA_VISIBLE_DEVICES` and the mining config file in `panoptic-pipelines/experiments` to reflect your system.

 # Examples: COCO and Cityscapes
 Please see the [UPSNet](https://github.com/uber-research/UPSNet) repository and documentation for how to test on COCO and Cityscapes data.
 Note that this is much more challenging and is not recommended for beginners or those without Linux experience.